Jonathon10k/bootblurb/README.md

 ## Usage

 1. Enter a term in the search bar.
-2. Click the 'Go' button to get search results.
+2. Click the 'Go' button to get search results (or select one of the provided suggestions).
 3. Explore the summarized information on result cards.
 4. Save or visit the source using the provided buttons.